Visual-Analytics-Toolbox/vat-docs/docs/logcrawler/index.md

-# Log Crawler
+# Overview
-Scripts for inserting log data into the database.
-These scripts generally only need to be run once per game folder.

-The logcrawler scripts use the [VAAPI pip package](https://pypi.org/project/vaapi/) to communicate with the [database backend](https://github.com/BerlinUnited/Visual-Analytics) and the [Naoth pip package](https://pypi.org/project/naoth/) to parse the logs.
-The logcrawler expects the folder structure that is described below and will only work correctly if the data is in this structure.
-We developed a couple of standalone scripts in the standalone folder.

-## testing
-kubectl create job --from=cronjob/logcrawler test job needs to be deleted before you can create a new one
+The [Berlin United Logcrawler](https://github.com/BerlinUnited/logcrawler) is a tool that sorts, cleans uploaded data recorded at RoboCup Events.
+This tool is tightly coupled to the way we record our log data and videos.
+The logcrawler runs inside our k8s infrastructure and checks every few minutes if the data is in the format described in [logstructure.md].
+If the data is in the correct format it will be inserted in our postgres database which serves as basis for our analytics engine.